 Assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the consolidated balance sheet date with any transaction gains and losses that arise from exchange rate fluctuations on transactions denominated in a currency other than the functional currency included in the consolidated results of operations as incurred.
-Effective fiscal year 2021, the parent company determined that the intercompany loans will not be repaid in the foreseeable future and thus, per ASC 830-20-35-3, gains and losses from measuring the intercompany balances are recorded within cumulative translation adjustment, a component of accumulated other comprehensive income (loss).
-Prior to July 1, 2020, the Company recorded the foreign currency transaction gains and losses from measuring the intercompany balances as a component of other income (expenses) titled foreign currency transaction gain (loss).
-As of June 30, 2023 and 2022, the Company recognized a cumulative exchange gain (loss) of approximately \$648,000 and \$1,289,000, respectively, on intercompany loans made by the parent to the subsidiary that have not been repaid as of June 30, 2023, which is included as component of accumulated other comprehensive income on the accompanying consolidated balance sheet.
+Effective fiscal year 2021, the parent company determined that the intercompany loans will not be repaid in the foreseeable future and thus, per Accounting Standards Codification ("ASC") 830-20-35-3, gains and losses from measuring the intercompany balances are recorded within cumulative translation adjustment, a component of accumulated other comprehensive income (loss).
+As of June 30, 2024 and 2023, the Company recognized a cumulative exchange gain of approximately \$90,000 and \$648,000, respectively, on intercompany loans made by the parent to the subsidiary that have not been repaid as of June 30, 2024, which is included as a component of accumulated other comprehensive income on the accompanying consolidated balance sheets.

-As of June 30, 2023 and 2022, the exchange rates used to translate amounts in Australian dollars into USD for the purposes of preparing the consolidated financial statements were as follows:
+As of June 30, 2024 and 2023, the exchange rates used to translate amounts in Australian dollars into USD for the purposes of preparing the consolidated financial statements were as follows:

-June 30, 2023 June 30, 2022
+June 30, 2024 June 30, 2023

 Exchange rate on balance sheet dates

-USD : AUD exchange rate 0.6664 0.6915
+USD : AUD exchange rate 0.6693 0.6664

 Average exchange rate for the period

-USD : AUD exchange rate 0.6732 0.7253
+USD : AUD exchange rate 0.6557 0.6732

-Change in Accumulated Other Comprehensive Income (Loss) by component during the years ended June 30, 2023 and 2022 were as follows:
+Change in Accumulated Other Comprehensive Income (Loss) by component during the years ended June 30, 2024 and 2023 were as follows:

+Foreign

-Foreign rency Items:
+Cur rency Items:

-Beginning balance, June 30, 2021 \$ 1,085,204
+Beginning balance, June 30, 2022 \$ 1,234,549

-Foreign currency translation gain 149,345

-Balance, June 30, 2022 1,234,549

 Foreign currency translation gain 60,327

+Balance, June 30, 2023 1,294,876

+Foreign currency translation loss (25,295)

-Ending balance, June 30, 2023 \$ 1,294,876
+Ending balance, June 30, 2024 \$ 1,269,581